Google says Microsoft is resisting flipping documents in antitrust battles | ExBulletin

 Google says Microsoft is resisting flipping documents in antitrust battles

-Washington, July 29 (Reuters)-Alphabet Google (GOOGL.O) documented to Microsoft after hearing a Judiciary investigation and anti-trust proceedings against a major advertising giant for failing to comply with the subpoena.
-I asked you to force the submission.
-Submit to court opened late Thursday.
+Washington (Reuters)-According to court filings opened late Thursday, Alphabet Google said it did not follow the subpoena to a judge who heard the Judiciary’s anti-trust proceedings against the investigative and advertising giant.
+Asked Microsoft to force the submission of documents.

-Google issued a subpoena to Microsoft MSFT.O more than three months ago, asking for documents about Microsoft’s Bing search engine and its Internet Explorer and Edge, but hasn’t received them, Filing said.
+Google issued a subpoena to Microsoft [MSFT.O] According to Filing, he was looking for documents about Microsoft’s Bing search engine and Internet Explorer and Edge more than three months ago, but hasn’t received them.

 According to Google, some documents may reveal whether Microsoft was actually limiting its competition with Google, or simply failed to compete well.